arangodb/docs/3.4/programs-arangoimport-details.md

 data is sent to the ArangoDB servers.
 This pacing algorithm exists to prevent the import operation from failing due to slow responses.

-Google Compute and other VM providers limit the throughput of disk devices.
+Google Cloud and other VM providers limit the throughput of disk devices.
 Google's limit is more strict for smaller disk rentals, than for larger.
 Specifically, a user could choose the smallest disk space and be limited to 3 Mbytes per second.
 Similarly, other users'